ModOrganizer2/modorganizer/README.txt

 Set up (using Qt Creator):
 --------------------------

+1. Create a file called "LocalPaths.pri" in your ModOrganizer\source directory
+2. Open that file with any text editor and enter (one entry per line) 2a.
+BOOSTPATH=<path to your boost installation> (i.e. C:\code\boost_1_56_0) 2b.
+LOOTPATH=C:/Users/Tannin/Documents/Projects/loot_api 2c.
+PYTHONPATH=D:/Python278
+2d.
+SEVENZIPPATH=D:/Documents/Projects/7zip
+2e.
+ZLIBPATH=D:/Documents/Projects/zlib-1.2.7
-1. Using Qt Creator open source/ModOrganizer.pro from your working copy
+3. Using Qt Creator open source/ModOrganizer.pro from your working copy
-2. Open the "Projects" tab, open the "Details" for "Build Environment" 3a.
-Click "Add" to add a variable called "BOOSTPATH" with the path of your boost installation as the value (i.e. C:\code\boost_1_49_0)
-3b.
-Click "Add" to add a variable called "ZLIBPATH" with the path of your zlib installation as the value (i.e. C:\code\zlib-1.2.7)
-3c.
-Click "Add" to add a variable called "SEVENZIPPATH" with the path of your 7zip installation as the value (i.e. C:\code\7zip)
-3d.
-Click "Add" to add a variable called "PYTHONPATH" with the path of your python installation as the value (i.e. C:\code\python)
-4. Switch the build configuration at the very top of the same page from "debug" to "release" (or vice versa) and repeat step 3
-5. Compile the configuration(s) you want to use (debug and/or release) (Build All).
-This should compile correctly.
+4. Compile the configuration(s) you want to use (debug and/or release) (Build All).
+This should compile correctly (though right now it produces a lot of warnings in boost headers).
-6. <reserved for future use.
+5. <reserved for future use.
 Maybe grab a coffee?>
-7. return to the "projects" tab and switch to "Run Settings"
+6. return to the "projects" tab and switch to "Run Settings"
-8. Determine the folder of the qt binaries in the package you downloaded.
-This could be "QtSDK\Desktop\Qt\4.8.5\msvc2010\bin" or "Qt4.8.5\bin"
+7. Determine the folder of the qt binaries in the package you downloaded.
+This could be "QtSDK\Desktop\Qt\5.4.0\msvc2013\bin" or "Qt5.4.0\bin"
 For Release build:
-9r.
-Add a "Run configuration" that points to <your working copy>\output\ModOrganizer.exe 10r.
-Copy "7z.dll" to <your working copy>\output\dlls 11r.
-From the qt binaries directory, copy the following files to <your working copy>\output\dlls: QtCore4.dll, QtDeclarative4.dll, QtGui4.dll, QtNetwork4.dll, QtScript4.dll, QtSql4.dll, QtWebkit4.dll, QtXml4.dll, QtXmlPatterns4.dll
+8r.
+Add a "Run configuration" that points to <your working copy>\output\ModOrganizer.exe 9r.
+Copy "7z.dll" to <your working copy>\output\dlls 10r.
+From the qt binaries directory, copy the following files to <your working copy>\output\dlls: Qt5Core.dll, Qt5Declarative.dll, Qt5Gui.dll, Qt5Network.dll, Qt5Script.dll, Qt5Sql.dll, Qt5Webkit.dll, Qt5Xml.dll, Qt5XmlPatterns.dll
 For Debug build:
-9d.
-Add a "Run configuration" that points to <your working copy>\outputd\ModOrganizer.exe 10d.
-Copy "7z.dll" to <your working copy>\outputd\dlls 11d.
-From the qt binaries copy the following files to <your working copy>\outputd\dlls: QtCored4.dll, QtDeclaratived4.dll, QtGuid4.dll, QtNetworkd4.dll, QtScriptd4.dll, QtSqld4.dll, QtWebkitd4.dll, QtXmld4.dll, QtXmlPatternsd4.dll
+8d.
+Add a "Run configuration" that points to <your working copy>\outputd\ModOrganizer.exe 9d.
+Copy "7z.dll" to <your working copy>\outputd\dlls 10d.
+From the qt binaries copy the following files to <your working copy>\outputd\dlls: Qt5Cored.dll, Qt5Declaratived.dll, Qt5Guid.dll, Qt5Networkd.dll, Qt5Scriptd.dll, Qt5Sqld.dll, Qt5Webkitd.dll, Qt5Xmld.dll, Qt5XmlPatternsd.dll

 Now you should be able to compile and run Mod Organizer.
 Please note that when you change anything apart from the "organizer" subproject, qt creator may not pick up on the changes